dinjojo/AI-Agents/handbook_part1.md

 ### *A Visual Reference for the Observability & RCA Platform Engineer*

 > **Running Example Throughout This Handbook:**
-> A user asks: *"Why has MarketID ABC stopped processing trades since 10:30?"*
+> A user asks: *"Why has ID  ABC stopped processing trades since 10:30?"*
 > Every concept is explained through this lens.

 ---